seanyu4296/appcenter-configuration-script/README.md

 This scripts are ran in bitbucket pipeline on branch creation.
-The main use of the scripts to automatically configure IOS and Android Branch Build in appcenter since appcenter requires a user to manually configure on branch creation.
+The main use of the scripts is to automatically configure IOS and Android Branch Build in appcenter since appcenter requires a user to manually configure on branch creation.